Suffolk in wider search for possible measles victims

 Dr. James Tomarken, Suffolk health commissioner, said no one else has shown symptoms and “the chances are very very low” that the isolated case found Saturday will become a widespread public health issue.

-Public health investigators have interviewed four employees at the BNB Bank at 48 E. Montauk Hwy. the infected person visited Saturday.
+Public health investigators have interviewed four employees at the BNB Bank at 48 E. Montauk Hwy., which the infected person visited Saturday.
 Health officials have asked the bank to have customers who were there from 12:15 p.m. to when the bank closed at 1 p.m. to contact the health department.

-Health officials also are asking those who visited a nearby CVS Drug Store at 52 E. Montauk Hwy. in Hampton Bays between 2:30 and 5 p.m.
-Saturday, and the King Kullen supermarket at 111 S. Main St., Southampton, from 4:45 to 7 p.m. to call the health department at 631-854-0333.
+Health officials also are asking those who visited a nearby CVS pharmacy at 111 S. Main St., Southampton, between 4:45 and 7 p.m.
+Saturday, and the King Kullen supermarket at 52 E. Montauk Hwy. in Hampton Bays between 2:30 and 5 p.m., to call the health department at 631-854-0333.

 “This is not a moment for panic, but it should be a wake-up call,” County Executive Steve Bellone said at a news conference Friday with Tomarken and public health director Shaheda Iftikhar.

-Health officials would not identify the person who contracted measles, but Tomarken said the individual is an adult who came to the United States on April 2 from a European country that does not have the same immunization rules as the U.S.
+Health officials would not identify the person who contracted measles, but Tomarken said the individual is an adult who came to the United States on April 2 from a European country that does not have the same immunization rules as the United States.

 The person went to the hospital later Saturday after experiencing symptoms of measles that can include fever, conjunctivitis, a runny nose and a rash.
-The individual, who was contagious from April 15-23, is no longer contagious and was treated at the hospital and released.
+The individual, who was contagious from April 15-23, is no longer contagious and was treated at the hospital, which officials didn't identify, and released.
 Health officials have not identified the individual because of federal health privacy rules.

 Health officials also have interviewed 40 people at the workplace for an internship program run by Ohio State University in Hampton Bays in which the infected person participated, and 13 people in two houses where interns and the infected individual were staying.